fenago/tableau-intermediate/lab-guides/md/Lab_12.md

-Correspondence analysis works similarly to PCA, which we covered in the first recipe, Discovering latent structure of the dataset, of this chapter.
-It reduces the number of dimensions that differentiate our cases (in this example, brands) so we have a clearer[]{#id325386982 .indexterm} overview of how each of the brands is positioned.
+Correspondence analysis works similarly to PCA, which we covered in the first recipe, Discovering latent structure of the dataset, of this lab.
+It reduces the number of dimensions that differentiate our cases (in this example, brands) so we have a clearer overview of how each of the brands is positioned.
 On the [*x*] and [*y*] axes, we plotted the first two dimensions extracted by correspondence analysis, which have the same function as the first two principal components in the principal